Are Kiora Pharmaceuticals Inc. (NASDAQ:KPRX) shares too expensive at this price? - The Dwinnex

 Earnings Estimates

-As of right now, 1 analysts gave their recommendation on the stock of the company.
+There are 1 different market analysts currently analyzing its stock.
 On average, analysts expect EPS of $-0.2 for the current quarter, with a high estimate of $-0.2 and a low estimate of $-0.2, while EPS last year was $-0.35.
 The consensus estimate for the next quarter is $-0.12, with high estimates of $-0.12 and low estimates of $-0.12.

 Analysts are recommending an EPS of between $-0.57 and $-0.57 for the fiscal current year, implying an average EPS of $-0.57.
 EPS for the following year is $-0.35, with 1 analysts recommending between $-0.35 and $-0.35.